 The authors conclude the book by describing what they view as the biggest challenge to each sport and provide prescriptions to help cure what ails each.
 Interestingly, the authors suggest that each sport can learn from the other to help it face its challenges.

 Szymanski and Zimbalist have written a readable and well-researched book that touches on most of the important topics in the economics of sports teams and leagues.
 One topic that did not receive much attention was a comparison of stadium investments between the two sports.
-The authors argue that baseball teams' local monopoly positions have allowed many of them to receive generous subsidies for stadiums.
-Soccer teams, on the other hand, lack such a monopoly positions for soccer clubs.
+The authors argue that baseball teams’ local monopoly positions have allowed many of them to receive generous subsidies for stadiums.
+Soccer teams, on the other hand, lack such a monopoly position for soccer clubs.
 In addition, the promotion and relegation system used in soccer leagues provides an incentive to teams to invest more in playing talent than in stadiums (relative to baseball teams).
-This has led to an underinvestment in soccer stadiums which may have led to some fatal incidents at soccer stadiums.
+This has led to underinvestment in soccer stadiums which may have led to some fatal incidents at soccer stadiums.
 Unfortunately, the authors do not provide much of an examination of the stadium issues in the two sports.
 Given the importance of this issue, especially in the United States, a more thorough treatment of the subject would have been very interesting and would have fit in very well with the rest of the book.

-The analysis on uncertainty of outcome and competitive balance, while well-written and researched, is a bit incomplete.
-The authors examine two types of competitive balance: the competitive balance within a season (the dispersion of team winning percents within a league) and the competitive balance between seasons (how are championships spread among the various teams).
-One issue that did not receive attention in this discussion is the competitive balance issue that is the root of all uncertainty of outcome, namely the uncertainty of outcome of individual matches.
+The analysis of the uncertainty of outcome and competitive balance, while well-written and researched, is a bit incomplete.
+The authors examine two types of competitive balance: the competitive balance within a season (the dispersion of team winning percent within a league) and the competitive balance between seasons (how are championships spread among the various teams).
+One issue that did not receive attention in this discussion is the competitive balance issue which is the root of all uncertainty of outcome, namely the uncertainty of the outcome of individual matches.
 This omission is not too troubling given the context of the book.
-Baseball teams play a 162 game schedule while soccer teams generally play between 30 and 40 matches.
+Baseball teams play a 162-game schedule while soccer teams generally play between 30 and 40 matches.
 But because match uncertainty is the root of within-season and between-season uncertainty, it deserved a bit more attention than it received.

 The criticisms I have of this book are minor, as one might expect about a book written by two of the best sports economists in the business.
 Each chapter is organized so that there are separate sections on baseball and soccer.
 While the individual sections do not break much ground by themselves, having a discussion of one sport followed by a discussion of the other sport improves the overall flow of the book.
 If you are interested in the historical and economic parallels between these sports, this book is a solid source of information, and (particularly if you’ve read this far) a recommended addition to your library.